Varahaswamy Temple

 The Sri Varahaswamy Temple, also called Bhu Varahaswamy Temple, is a Hindu temple dedicated to the god Varaha, situated at hill town of Tirumala in Tirupati, located in Tirupati district of Andhra Pradesh state, India.
-The temple is situated on the northern premises of Venkateshvara Temple, Tirumala, on the north-west corner of Swami Pushkarini.
-This temple is believed to be older than the Venkateshvara shrine.
+The temple is situated on the northern premises of Venkateswara Temple, Tirumala, on the north-west corner of Swami Pushkarini.
+This temple is believed to be older than the Venkateswara shrine.

 Religious significance

 As per local Hindu legend, after saving the earth from the asura Hiranyaksha, Vishnu's boar avatar Varaha stayed on this hill on the northern bank of Swami Pushkarini.
 Hence Tirumala Hills is also referred to as Adi Varaha Kshetra.
-In the beginning of the present Yuga Kali Yuga, Varaha donated land to another form of Vishnu - Venkateshvara on his request.
-As a gratitude, Venkateshvara offered the right of first bell, puja and naivedyam (food offering) to Varaha before they were offered to him.
+In the beginning of the present Yuga Kali Yuga, Varaha donated land to another form of Vishnu - Venkateswara on his request.
+As a gratitude, Lord Venkateswara offered the right of first bell, puja and naivedyam (food offering) to Varaha before they were offered to him.
 This is being followed as a tradition even today.

-Devotees are prescribed to have darshana ("sight") of Varaha before Venkateshvara.
+Devotees are prescribed to have darshana ("sight") of Varaha before Lord Venkateswara.
 It is believed that the pilgrimage to Tirumala will not be complete without having a darshana of Varaha.